LogtalkDotOrg/logtalk3/examples/NOTES.md

 	unsorted examples

 - `modules`
-	simple example of compiling Prolog module files as objects
+	simple example of compiling Prolog modules as objects

 - `msglog`
 	example of using events and monitors for recording, replaying,